khanadm/OSSEC-SETUP/README.md

 **Step 1:** Install Postfix
 In the first step install Postfix on your Ubuntu system.
-You can do this by running following command −
+You can do this by running the following command −